haroldsoh/pac.jl/README.md

-# pomdp.jl
+# PAC.jl

-POMDP and associated solvers in Julia
+Planning and control with POMDPs and associated solvers in Julia.